Yvonneamg/Public-Health-Dashboard/README.md

 -**Excel** : Use power Query to transform the date column using locale to the correct date format.
             Load the data to excel and change the date column to the desired format.

--**SQL** : - Query Total cumulative cases by country to determine which  top 5 countries have been greatly impacted
+-**SQL** : - Query Total cumulative cases by country to determine which  top 5 countries have been greatly impacted.
-           - Query Total cumulative deaths by country to determine which top 5 countries have experienced Highest amount of deaths
+           - Query Total cumulative deaths by country to determine which top 5 countries have experienced Highest amount of deaths.
-           - Query Monthly trends of new cases in the `United States` in 2020 to determine the trend
+           - Query Monthly trends of new cases in the `United States` in 2020 to determine the trend.
            - Query yearly trend of new cases for the entire dataset

 # Key Findings